Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

 People are encouraged wherever possible to maintain a physical distance of 1.5m between themselves and others

-Indoor spaces have been reconfigured and plexiglass barriers installed in some service areas to facilitate physical distancing
+Some indoor spaces have been reconfigured and plexiglass barriers installed in some service areas to facilitate physical distancing

 Increasing ventilation by mechanical or natural means where necessary